dvbui/VocabularyScraper/README.md

 import vocs
 ```
 and use the following functions
+(You can see test.py for more details.
+Note that you may be banned from Vocabulary.com for sending too many requests if you run test.py)
 ### vocs.getPage(word)
 - word: a string
 - Return value: a string which is the page content before Javascript codes are run :(